 “It’s a slippery slope, and we want kids to develop values and goals quite separate from their appearance and size and shape,” she observes.
 “Listen to your gut,” O’Melia advises, “and don’t wait for lab tests to get bad…a normal lab result is not necessarily reassuring in this population.”

-Babich says their family did not have the skills or understanding to provide help; somehow, though, while careening toward a slow death that first semester in college, Babich had the self-awareness and strength to seek help.
-“You need to start conversations about mental health in general….normalizing therapy and normalizing mental health…and I think a really big indicator to show that you care about your child’s mental health is to take care of your own….Had I seen my parents go to therapy, I would have been much more open to therapy….Don’t make it a punishment; make it a part of a routine,” says Babich, when asked for advice to parents.
+Smith says their family did not have the skills or understanding to provide help; somehow, though, while careening toward a slow death that first semester in college, they had the self-awareness and strength to seek help.
+“You need to start conversations about mental health in general….normalizing therapy and normalizing mental health…and I think a really big indicator to show that you care about your child’s mental health is to take care of your own….Had I seen my parents go to therapy, I would have been much more open to therapy….Don’t make it a punishment; make it a part of a routine,” says Smith, when asked for advice to parents.